 Our Bachelor of Science in Computer Science degree introduces you to a scientific and practical approach to computation and its applications.
 In this degree program, you will learn about the theory, experimentation, and engineering that form the basis for the design and use of computers.
 You will also have the ability to focus your studies on areas such as artificial intelligence, software engineering, data science, security, or high performance systems.

-A minimum of 16 credits must be satisfactorily completed in the following five core courses:
+Students must satisfactorily complete the following eight core courses:

 *Students should have some programming experience (usually acquired in high school) before taking CMPINF 0401.
 Any high school course that includes the writing of several Pascal, C++, or Java programs would be sufficient.
 It is also possible to take one of the department’s service courses, such as CS 0007, as preparation.
 Preparatory classes of this nature do not count toward the student’s major requirements.